volatiletech/abcweb/README.md

 #### Routing

-[Chi](https://github.com/pressly/chi) is one of the fastest and most modern routers in the eco-system and is starting to gain a cult following.
-Chi was built on the `context` package that was introduced in Go 1.7.
+[Chi](https://github.com/pressly/chi) is one of the quickest and most modern routers in the eco-system and is starting to gain a cult-like following.
+Chi was built around the `context` package that was introduced in Go 1.7.
 It's elegant API design and stdlib-only philosophy is what has Chi standing out from the rest.

 #### Logging